neurobioinfo/scrnabox/README_HTO.md

 ```

 #### FindTransferAnchors
-Find a set of anchors between a reference and query object and add it to query object `predictions`
+In this step, the pipeline uses the `FindTransferAnchors` function in Seurat identifies anchors between a reference and query object and add it to query object `predictions`.
+This step produces `./step7/objs7/seu_step7.rds`.
 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \